 If your job does not offer benefits, you still have a few options.
 If you are married, you can potentially get on your spouse’s plan through their employer.
 Single individuals, under the age of 26, can receive benefits through their parent or guardian’s plan.
 Under the Affordable Care Act, coined Obamacare, you can apply to federal or state-mandated programs that offer you basic coverage at an affordable rate.
 Pay special attention to important dates regarding open enrollment for these plans.

+Some common benefits enrollment portals are Gusto, Zenefits, BambooHR, and our very own Benequick.
+Benequick has simplified the process and works with you and for you to ensure a seamless open enrollment period.
+Whether you are an HR representative, an insurance broker, or a third party administrator, we have the platform that can work for you.
 For more information on preparing for the upcoming plan year and open enrollment, please don’t hesitate to call us and get your questions answered.
 We offer fully comprehensive open enrollment portal services for TPAs, Brokers, and Employers and want to ensure a pain-free enrollment for all.
-Contact us here or request a FREE demo online at www.benequick.com.
+Contact Benequick and request a FREE demo here.